isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-dog-ear-mites-vs-yeast-infection.markdown

 Using a biopsy punch, obtain a small skin on the dogs ear and check on the yeast presence (in this technique, it is important to engage a veterinarian or specialist).

 It is necessary to bring other pets for checkup so that treatment can begin immediately (in case they are found infected).
 *NB: Ensure that you always put on the medical/protection gears while carrying out any diagnosis.
-Label all diagnosed dogs/pets appropriately. *
+Label all diagnosed dogs/pets appropriately.Â *
 ### 4. Treatment Methods
 **Dog Ear Mites can be treated** using various ear applications.
 These solutions are manufactured with ability to get rid of the eggs, larvae and adult ear mites.